shogun-toolbox/shogun/doc/cookbook/source/examples/binary/kernel_support_vector_machine.rst

 .. sgexample:: kernel_support_vector_machine.sg:create_instance

-Then we train it on training data and apply it to test data, which here gives :sgclass:`CBinaryLabels`.
+Then we train it on training data and apply it to test data.
+This gives :sgclass:`CLabels`, which we can extract the label vector from.

 .. sgexample:: kernel_support_vector_machine.sg:train_and_apply